HiRoFa/spidermonkey_runtime/README.md

 Currently I have only compiled this on and for a 64 bit linux machine (I use openSUSE)

-Besides rust (duh) you'll need to install the following packages to compile the mozjs crate
+Besides rust you'll need to install the following packages to compile the mozjs crate

 * gcc-7
 * autoconf2.13
 * automake
 * clang
 * python

+for more detailed info please visit https://github.com/servo/mozjs#building

 # howtos